spencertipping/www/srtm.md

 This is enough of a reduction that preprocessing makes sense.
 Here's the basic
 idea:

-- `bp'r rp"ffn3600"'` to unpack the format into a single row of `lat lng pts...`
+- `bf'ffn3600'` to unpack the format into a single row of `lat lng pts...`
-  - Actually, anytime the `pack` template is fixed-length, `bp'r rp"..."'` is faster written as `bf'...'` because ni can precompute the binary length of each data item and load multiple at once.
 - `YC` to sparsify the heights; now we have `lat lng row col height`
 - `p'r a, b+d/3600, e'` to get correct `lat lng height`